ITU-AI-ML-in-5G-Challenge/Digital_Twins_Repo/ctr_deployment/README.md

 ```

 ## Controller Deployment
-In `inputs.yaml` introduce the url for getting the json description of the controller from the marketplace.
+In `inputs.yaml` introduce the url for getting the json description of the controller from the marketplace. ==Also change the variable path== with the current directory (the result of running `inputs.yaml` inside `/ctr_deployment`)

 * Deploy the service by runing:
 ```console